IAudioDeviceManager

 abstract getLoopbackDevice(): string;

-This method is for Windows and macOS only.
+This method is applicable only to Windows and macOS.

 The ID of the current loopback device.